Decoded Intelligence Signal

 fundamentals

-Is it safe to share my public key with others?
+Is it safe to share my public key or public address?

-What's the difference between a public key and a wallet address?
+What's the difference between a public key and a public address?

-Can someone steal my cryptocurrency if they have my public key?
+Can someone steal my crypto if they know my public key?

 Common Misconception